omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

-**Step 1**: After signing an order for selling out 20 USDT, the channel state is like:
+**Step 1**: After signing an order to sell out 20 USDT for BTCs, the channel state changes to:
 ```
 Alice's local balance: 20 USDT as AMM balance, and 30 USDT as payment balance.
 Bob's local balance: 25 USDT as payment balance.